tjosephcarroll/se-lab18/container/lab1/README.md

 $ node server.js
 ```

-and verify it with a browser or another shell with
+and verify it works with a browser or another shell with
 ```
 $ curl http://127.0.0.1:8080
 ```

+You can now stop Node.js with a CTRL-C on the terminal where you launched it.

-3. **Creating the Container Definition**
+3. **Creating the Container Definition.**
 Instead of running a container and copying things in the container and committing it to a new container image, as in the previous exercise, we will automate its creation via the Docker build command and simply provide the declaration of what we want in the container and what should be running.

 The following is the container declaration to copy & paste in a file called *Dockerfile*.